Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Blitz Magazine was given away free, promoting many discounted albums from CBS, Warwick, Chevron, MFP and Spartan labels.
 This copy is from 1982

-The marketing strategy proved highly effective, catapulting Woolworth from the sidelines to market leadership for singles overnight.
+The marketing strategy proved highly effective, catapaulting Woolworth from the sidelines to market leadership for singles overnight.
 It also boosted its sales of albums.
 The discounts were popular with customers of all ages, attracting teenagers back to the stores in large numbers.

 An American Woolworth store from the 1970s - Hibbing, Minnesota